vimvaders/vimvaders.github.io/_posts/2015-08-20-surprise-modafocka.markdown

 >
 > Description: *[Surprise Surprise]({{ site.url }}/assets/hackcon2015/surprise_muthafuka.jpg)*

-The mission comes with the file [surprise_muthafuka.jpg]({{ site.url }}/assets/hackcon2015/surprise_muthafuka.jpg).
+The task comes with the file [surprise_muthafuka.jpg]({{ site.url }}/assets/hackcon2015/surprise_muthafuka.jpg).
 The extension indicates that this is an image, but when we open it:

 ![image open error]({{ site.url }}/assets/hackcon2015/image-open-error.png)